 - Start Slowly: You’ll find as you progress that you enjoy staying a deep trance.
 But early on, try it in smaller bits.
 For starters, this will help you stay consistent.
 Plus, it can also help prevent you from getting overwhelmed.

-- Use a Good Script: Self-hypnosis requires you to follow a script.
+- Use a Good Script: Self-hypnosis requires you to follow a script or pain hypnosis recording.
 This will show you how to relax, how to tune your breathing, and ultimately, what your suggestions will be.
 Find scripts from practicing hypnotherapists, or reputable hypnosis organizations.